 5. "Dream On"

-Faster-driving pop-rock cuts from the Oak Ridge Boys' singles make the best of their powerful four-part harmonies and paint them as more than gospel singers in country crooners' clothing.
+Faster-driving pop-rock cuts from The Oak Ridge Boys' singles make the most of their powerful four-part harmonies and paint them as more than gospel singers in Nashville stars' clothing.

 3. "Thank God For Kids"

 The Boys packed all the sweet sentimentality you'd want from country-gospel into this song about a couple counting it littlest and most rewarding blessings.
 Plus, the music video is adorable.